verdaux/BookNotes/Phrases/Impressors 20.md

 - [ ] It's as natural as a sunset and as fundamental as gravity.
 - [ ] From the time you take your first breath, you become eligible to die.
 - [ ] Baghtoy kaay raagane, overtake kelaay vaaghane.
+- [ ] Being a son is a footnote.
+- [ ] It's gone to the next galaxy.